“Is there any special PNP for Truck Drivers in Canada?”

 Expression of interest and invitation to apply

-- At least 9 months of full-time work experience while legally living and working in Ontario in the three years prior to application submission.
+- At least nine months of full-time work experience while legally living and working in Ontario three years before application submission.

-- Must have Ontario’s driver’s license during 9 months’ experience.
+- Must have an Ontario driver’s license with nine months’ experience.

 - Minimum Language Proficiency CLB 4 or higher.